Crosley Field: Rebuilding

+On August 3, 1919, up 2.5 games on the second place New York Giants, 43,000 fans crowded into the park to see the Reds host the Giants.
+The official attendance was 31,363, but it was reported in the press, "Forty-three thousand baseball enthusiasts were wadded tightly into every conceivable corner that would hold a human being and it was not the fault of the rooting that the Reds lost."

 Groundskeeper Mathias "Matty" Schwab, who had been hired in 1894, had the sod laid just in time for the Reds' first game at the new park, April 11, 1912.
 In the game, the Reds rallied from a 5–0 deficit to defeat the Chicago Cubs 10–6, the same team that had opened and closed at the Palace in 1902 and 1911 respectively.
 Schwab would be the Reds' groundkeeper until he retired at age 83 in 1963.

 The Reds' on-field success continued to be sparse most of the time, but the club won the National League pennant in 1919, the franchise's first league title in 37 years, going back to the AA inaugural season.
 It was also the 50th anniversary of the Cincinnati Red Stockings' historic tour, and was a celebratory occasion for Cincinnati fans, especially when they scored an upset win over the Chicago White Sox in the World Series.
 The win was tainted by the fact, made public a year later, that the Series had been "thrown" by the heavily favored Sox.
 The Reds gradually returned to mediocrity and attendance flagged.